 Dolores Huerta has worked to improve social and economic conditions for farm workers and to fight discrimination.
 To further her cause, she created the Agricultural Workers Association (AWA) in 1960 and co-founded what would become the United Farm Workers (UFW).
 Huerta stepped down from the UFW in 1999, but she continues her efforts to improve the lives of workers, immigrants and women.

 When the family first arrived in Stockton, a farming community in the San Joaquin Valley, Alicia worked two jobs to provide for the family.
 Dolores’s grandfather, Herculano Chavez, took care of the children, serving as the children’s adult male figure.
-Dolores admired her mother, who was always encouraged her children to get involved in youth activities and become something.
-Alicia worked hard to provide music lessons and extracurricular activities for Dolores and her brothers.
-Dolores played violin and piano and took dance lessons.
+Dolores admired her mother, who always encouraged her children to get involved in youth activities and become something.
+Alicia worked hard to provide music lessons and extracurricular activities for her children, with Dolores taking violin, piano and dance lessons.
 A good student, she was also a Girl Scout up until she turned 18, and she won second place in a national essay contest.

 A Life of Activism